Conditions Listeriosis

 - Food products can become contaminated by listeria during production and processing.
 When they are eaten, the bacteria enter the body.

 - Most cases of listeriosis are mild.
-However, it can be severe or even fatal in unborn babies, newborns, older people and those with a weakened immune system.
+However, it can be severe, especially in unborn babies, newborns, older people and those with a weakened immune system.
+For example, the pathogens may spread throughout the body via the bloodstream and cause life-threatening blood poisoning (sepsis).

 - Infection can be prevented by buying fresh produce and eating it before its expiry date.